-9 Tips to Drive Manufacturer Loyalty
+9 Ways to Build Manufacturer Loyalty

-9 Tips to Drive Manufacturer Loyalty
+9 Ways to Build Manufacturer Loyalty

 September 9, 2024

-Segment customers not only by value but also by highest potential value.
-Enroll participants, then set thresholds to filter out smaller customers and provide incremental value for tier achievement.
 Tiers offer advancing benefits to loyal customers and give “the middle” something to aspire to.
 Customers can accrue both monetary and non-monetary benefits as they advance through the tiers.

-Run period-based promotions.
+Run period-based promotions

 We find that four- to five-month promotions work well.
 Beyond that, sustained programs can produce fatigue.
 Offer points for every activity, and when the time is right, offer double points for activities like online or inventory purchases, seasonal products or packages, geo-location offers, or other incentives.

-Provide flexible, comprehensive rewards.
+Provide flexible, comprehensive rewards

 Allow loyal customers to select the type of reward that suits them.
 Merchandise, gift cards, tickets, travel, business services, and account credits offer the freedom of choice for the customer.

-Target specific customers.
+Target specific customers

 You’ll want to spend time up front strategically selecting the customers who can help you reach your goals.
 High-value customers are good, but high-potential customers are even better.
 Don’t include everyone—scattershot promotions will cost you more than you need to spend.

-Build interactions over transactions.
+Build interactions over transactions

 Member experiences create increased, repeat purchases.
 Education cements your value proposition and drives brand advocacy, live forums engage customers and strengthen relationships, gamification builds excitement, and events allow you to share strategies with your best customers.
 Be sure to offer exclusive access and product previews.

-Provide a sales toolbox.
+Provide a sales toolbox

 Providing your sales team with the benefits of the program—through scripts, presentations, collateral, and videos—gives them another positive opportunity to interact with their key customers.

-Support with sales team incentives.
+Support with sales team incentives

 Use a push/pull strategy to incentivize the customer to buy, and the sales team to sell.
 Hype the rewards, especially for grand prize achievements like travel.
 Keep them excited about the reward or destination, and make sure they know how close they are to achieving it—as well as what they still need to do to reach the summit.

-Engage channel partners.
+Engage channel partners

 Provide partners with a sales kit to present to their customer base.
 When a distributor endorses a particular manufacturer, your chance of success increases by leaps and bounds.

-Monitor analytics.
+Monitor analytics

 Track your program against sales goals.
 Not just to prove it worked, but to improve it going forward!